aloyyys/Simple-Inventory-System-flutter/README.md

 # inventory_system

 A Simple Inventory System App built with Flutter that allows users to Create, Read, Update, and Delete (CRUD) inventory items.
-It features a user-friendly interface with persistent data storage using SharedPreferences, ensuring inventory lists remain saved even after closing the app.
+It features a user-friendly interface with persistent data storage using database with sqflite, ensuring inventory lists remain saved even after closing the app.

 [Video Demo Aplikasi](https://youtu.be/9x9UZ_1O154)